kamack38/easycar/README.md

 systemctl --user enable --now easycar.service
 ```

-If you prefer it to restart automagically after the reboot, enable lingering for your user:
+If you want it to start automatically after a reboot, enable lingering for your user:

 ```bash
 sudo loginctl enable-linger "$(whoami)"